If you wish to read the texts click on the texts: Isa 7:10-14; Lk 1:26-38

 Today, many assume that those whom God favours will enjoy the things we equate with a good life: social standing, wealth, and good health.
 Yet Mary, God’s favoured one, was blessed with having a child out of wedlock who would later be executed as a criminal.
 Acceptability, prosperity, and comfort have never been the essence of God’s blessing.
 The story is so familiar that we let its familiarity mask its scandal.
 Mary had been chosen, “favoured,” to have an important part in God’s plan to bring salvation to God’s people, but it is unthinkable that God would have forced Mary to have the child against her will.
 Mary is an important example, therefore, of one who is obedient to God even at great risk to self.

 When we think of or reflect on Mary, the one word that comes to mind to describe her whole life is the word, AMEN, a word which may be translated, “so be it”, “your will be done”, “do whatever you want to do in my life”.
 This was, indeed, Mary’s constant response to every situation in her life, especially when she could not understand why things were happening the way they were.
-The text of today is, then, a call and challenge to each one of us, that we, too, like Mary, might be able to say YES to all that God wants to do in our lives.
+The text of today is, then, a call and challenge to each one of us that we, too, like Mary, might be able to say YES to everything that God wants to do in our lives.
 It is a challenge to be open and receptive to the Spirit of God, so that we, too, might be able to give birth to the Saviour in our hearts.